rafaelteicas/SocialApiNode/README.md

 -   [x] -   A JWT token will be returned
 -   [x] -   User can authenticate with credentials
 -   [x] -   User profile will be returned with user id
+-   [ ] -   User can post a profile image

 ### Methodologies